Publix Logo

 Publix Logo 1972-1979

-The light green square with a single “P” in the shape of a circular bypass returned to the Publix emblem.
-The designers placed it to the right of the name of the trading network and supplemented it with the word “Markets” at the bottom of the niche.
+The light green square with a single “P” shaped like a circular bypass returned to the Publix emblem.
+The designers placed it to the right of the trading network’s name and supplemented it with the word “Markets” at the bottom of the niche.
 The font was thin, lowercase, and with minimal letter spacing.

 2003 – today